Definition of Held to maturity securities

 Below are the advantages of held to maturity securities:

 - These securities are usually safer in nature.
-Security holders are having assured return guaranteed if there is no default from an issuer.
+Security holders have assured return guaranteed if an issuer has no default.

-- Since the bond return is already pre-specified and it won’t be sold in between maturities hence any bad news won’t affect much of the price of these bonds.
+- Since they pre-specify the bond return and won’t sell it between maturities, any bad news won’t affect the bond prices much.

-- Investors or companies which are buying these securities can easily identify their investment portfolio based on these bonds because they know expected returns from these bonds in the coming years, and their portfolio also can be diversifiable since these bonds are less riskier and having a lesser beta.
+- Investors or companies buying these securities can quickly identify their investment portfolio based on these bonds because they know the expected returns from these bonds in the coming years, and their portfolios also can be diversifiable since these bonds are less riskier and have a lesser beta.

 - These securities can be used to hedge against market fluctuations.